Flag of Washington, D.C.: History of Washington family arms

 While the United States were no longer under British rule after its independence, it appears that George Washington was actually studying his family heritage later in life both in terms of genealogy and heraldry as visible in his correspondence with the College of Arms represented by Isaac Heard from 1791 to 1796.

 The earliest communication we have from his regarding this happens in 1788 with William Barton.
 The question was raised with regards to the design of the Great Seal of the United States and the possible need for regulations which George Washington was reluctant to the idea because of the fragility of the Union.
 At the time, he described himself as "imperfectly acquainted with the subject of heraldry.
 In his view "it might not [...] be advisable to stir any question, that would tend to reanimate the dying embers of faction, or blow the dormant spark of jealousy into an inextinguishable flame."

 A couple years later, the same President was in communication with Isaac Heard, who was the Garter Principal King of Arms to inquire about his family's coat of arms.
 The communication seems to be centered around the genealogical question.
 In the December 7, 1791 letter, Mr. Heard is requesting additional information regarding George Washington's ancestry as he seem to not have that information available.
 Mr. Washington responds on May 2, 1792 that he will probably not be able to provide this pedigree due to the lack of centralized records.
 He has been researching the historical family link to England and acknowledges that he is unsure about the exact location in England.
 It is in this letter that he mentions the resemblance of the arms:

 In an August 9, 1793, Mr. Heard informs Mr. Washington that he is still trying to prove that he is a direct descendant from Lawrence Washington who was granted the coat of arms and is requesting more information.
 The question appears to have not been resolved by July 10, 1796.
-He was still attempting to find the proof that the first immigrants (John and Lawrence) were in fact Lawrence Washington of Soulgrove's descendants.
-No further letter is known to exist between the two and George Washington passed away on December 14, 1799.
+He was still attempting to find the proof that the first immigrants (John and Lawrence) were in fact Lawrence Washington of Soul grove's descendants.
+No further letter is known to exist between the two, and George Washington died on December 14, 1799.

-Reception

-The design has received extensive praise from the North American Vexillological Association (NAVA) in the 21st century.
-In a publication titled "Good Flag, Bad Flag", the organization sets five basic principles of flag design: